krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 __SageMaker Model Dashboard__
   - Centralized repository where you can view, search, and explore all of your models
   - Information and insights for all models
+  - Amazon SageMaker Model Dashboard is a centralized repository of all models created in your account.
+The models are generally the outputs of SageMaker training jobs, but you can also import models trained elsewhere and host them on SageMaker.
+Model Dashboard provides a single interface for IT administrators, model risk managers, and business leaders to track all deployed models and aggregate data from multiple AWS services to provide indicators about how your models are performing.
+You can view details about model endpoints, batch transform jobs, and monitoring jobs for additional insights into model performance.
+  - The dashboard’s visual display helps you quickly identify which models have missing or inactive monitors, so you can ensure all models are periodically checked for data drift, model drift, bias drift, and feature attribution drift.
+Lastly, the dashboard’s ready access to model details helps you dive deep, so you can access logs, infrastructure-related information, and resources to help you debug monitoring failures.

 __SageMaker – Model Monitor__
   - Monitor the quality of your model in production: continuous or on-schedule
   - Alerts for deviations in the model quality: fix data & retrain model
+  - Amazon SageMaker Model Monitor monitors the quality of Amazon SageMaker machine learning models in production.
+With Model Monitor, you can set up: Continuous monitoring with a real-time endpoint, Continuous monitoring with a batch transform job that runs regularly, and On-schedule monitoring for asynchronous batch transform jobs.

 __SageMaker – Model Registry__
   - Centralized repository allows you to track, manage, and version ML models